master-hax/compose-wireguard-ipfs/README.md

 # compose-wireguard-ipfs

-a multi-container Docker application to run an [IPFS node](https://hub.docker.com/r/linuxserver/ipfs) behind Wireguard
+a multi-container Docker application to run an [IPFS node](https://hub.docker.com/r/linuxserver/ipfs) behind a Wireguard client

 ## how to set it up